Tureckiy-zart/TUI/docs/architecture/locks/MOTION_LOCK.md

 **This is a binding architectural contract.** Any violation of these rules is considered an architectural breach.

+> **⚠️ BREAKING CHANGE (2.0.0):** Motion V1 tokens have been completely removed from the codebase.
+> The motion system is singular and versionless post-2.0.0.
+CI guards prevent V1 reintroduction.

 ---

 ## 🔒 Locked Components